-Click on a link below to read information on the Computer-Based TOEFL Test.
+Click on a link below to read information on the Internet-Based TOEFL Test.

 1. Purpose of the TOEFL Test